mihawk/blog/02-login-against-active-directory/README.md

 ```

-#let's start and try to connect to our ActiveDirectory
+#let's try to  connect to ActiveDirectory

 ```bash
 ./init-dev.sh